jbatson5/SCALE-test/docs/MAVRIC.rst

      gridGeometryID=1
   end importanceMap

 where location 4 is the same location used by the point detector.
-Response function 1, to calculate total photon flux, must be defined in the definitions block similar to this response
+To calculate total photon flux, response function 1 must be defined in the definitions block similar to this response:

 .. code:: rest